Cheung Chau Mini Great Wall: Human Head Rock

 Human Head Rock is the most famous rock along the path.
 From the side view, the rock bears the outline of a human face.
 Honeycomb weathering takes place on Human Head Rock.
 Deep pits like honeycombs are found on the surface of the rock due to solution of chemical materials by water.
 In addition, granular disintegration takes place.
 It is a kind of physical weathering.
 As different minerals expand and contract at variable rates during daytime and nighttime, different minerals may lose grains by repeated expansion and contraction.
 Grains are then finally scattered at the base of rocks.

 Rock of the Skull

 Rock of the Skull is located near Human Head Rock.
 It resembles the skull with hollows at the positions of the eyes formed by honeycomb weathering and granular disintegration.

 Yuk Saai Shek

-Yuk Saai (imperial jade seal) Shek is located at the end of the Mini Great Wall.
-Honeycomb weathering and granular disintegration take place.
+Yuk Saai Shek (玉璽石, literally "Imperial Jade Seal Rock,") is located at the end of the Mini Great Wall.
+Honeycomb weathering and granular disintegration took place to shape it.

 Tortoise Rock

-Tortoise Rock is located beneath the Zombie Rock.
+Tortoise Rock is located beneath Zombie Rock.
 Block disintegration took place in which the rock broke apart like slices of bread by physical weathering.
 It occurred in well-jointed rocks and an environment which large diurnal range of temperature.
 After repeated expansion and contraction, joints enlarged causing large masses to split away from the main rock.